 Site Planning Tips

-What are the primary goals of the website?
+What are the goals of the website?

 Who is the primary audience of this website?
 Secondary audiences?